brunosouza-justauto/eng/memory-bank/activeContext.md

 - Enhance the edit functionality for supplement assignments with proper type handling
 - Consider implementing more comprehensive search capabilities including partial matches
 - Test the workout-based day type selection across different user scenarios

+### Shopping Cart Feature Enhancement
+- Modified the shopping cart layout to place the title at the top and action buttons below for better visual hierarchy
+- Improved the search functionality to use only the part of the food name before the first comma for better supermarket search results
+- Enhanced CSS styling for the shopping list table with better borders, spacing, and visual separation
+- Updated print styles to hide action buttons, the "Actions" column, header, footer, and back button in the PDF output
+- Fixed pagination issues to ensure all items are visible across multiple pages in the printed output
+- Improved the overall usability with better button styling and layout

+### Meal Plan View Improvements
+- Repositioned the "Generate Shopping List" button to appear under the plan name and tags
+- Made the shopping list button span the full width of the screen for better visibility and interaction
+- Added automatic selection of the first day type tab when the page loads if no dayType is provided in the URL
+- Improved user experience by ensuring a day type is always selected by default
+- Enhanced visual hierarchy with consistent button placement

+### Database Bug Fixes
+- Fixed a critical error in meal logging by correcting the column name used in queries (from 'log_date' to 'date')
+- Ensured proper data retrieval from the meal_logs table with correct query parameters
+- Aligned code with the actual database schema to prevent similar issues in the future